Golden Raindrops®

 - Is Golden Raindrops® good for the Colorado Front Range?

-- Yes.
-Golden Raindrops® is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Golden Raindrops® is a well-suited tree for Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.

 - How big does Golden Raindrops® get?